 - Roof-mounted solar arrays are encouraged to be utilized to help offset the Redevelopment Area's energy demand.
 If implemented, solar panels shall not be visible from the side or front of the building or from Mt.
-Kemble Avenue. - Sustainable building and design measures are encouraged throughout the site.
+Kemble Avenue or Tempe Wick Road and shall not distract from the historic renovations and restorations. - Sustainable building and design measures are encouraged throughout the site.
 Such measures include but are not limited to use of geothermal energy; use of passive solar, ventilation and shading design; use of low VOC interior paints and finishes; use of low VOC adhesives and sealants; operable windows where appropriate; installation of ENERGY STAR appliances; pursue ENERGY STAR certification; or pursue other sustainability best practices that meet or exceed current energy codes such as CPACE; apply LEED goals where reasonable, appropriate, and practicable even without the pursuit of certification; utilize high-performance glazing; install lighting fixtures that utilize LED bulbs; utilize Integrated Pest Management (IPM); install high-efficiency toilets.